WP Simple Pay Blog

 By publicly associating yourself with other brands you work with, you can leverage any goodwill they’ve created with your customer base.
 If you work with a well-liked company, you should brag about it!

-A lot of companies do this by simply displaying a row of logos across their home page.
+A lot of companies do this by simply displaying a row of partner logos across their home page:

 These are easy badges to add to your site because you don’t have to win an award, use a specific service, or comply with regulations.
-You just need their permission to display their logo.
+You just need the company’s permission to display their logo.

-When choosing logos to add to your website, make sure your customer knows of them.
+When choosing logos to add to your site, be sure your customer knows of them.
 You may do a lot of business with a big brand, but if your customer has never heard of it, it won’t add any credibility or help them make a purchasing decision.
 You only build trust when they recognize the logo.

 4. Customer Satisfaction Badges